ejazsyed/cap-pg/README.md

 A few corrections are required for mta.yaml file.

 1. As the app I am planning to deploy in BTP trial (AWS).
 So the service plan should be 'Trial'.
-2. rename the postgres instance name to 'cpapp-postgres' - done becuase I already create Postgresql instance in BTP with this name.
+2. rename the postgres instance name to 'cap-app-postgres' - done becuase I already created Postgresql instance in BTP with this name.
-3. changed the type from `type: org.cloudfoundry.managed-service` to `type: org.cloudfoundry.managed-service`
-4. Under mta.yaml -> Builder section, Add pg-build.sh
+3. Under mta.yaml -> Builder section, Add pg-build.sh
-5. Finally run `mbt build` to create mtar file
+4. Finally run `mbt build` to create mtar file

 ### Step 15: